-- For High Option, the out-of-pocket maximum is \$5,000 for Self Only enrollment; \$10,000 when enrollment is Self Plus One or Self and Family when you use PPO providers.
-For Standard Option the out-of-pocket maximum is \$6,500 for self only enrollment; \$13,000 when enrollment is Self Plus One or Self and Family if you use PPO providers.
-Only out-of-pocket expenses from PPO providers count toward these limits. - An individual under Self Plus One and Self and Family enrollment will never have to satisfy more than what is required for the out-of-pocket maximum under a Self only enrollment.
+- The HDHP out-of-pocket maximum is \$5,000 for Self Only enrollment, \$10,000 when enrollment is Self Plus One or Self and Family when you use PPO providers.
+Only out-of-pocket expenses from PPO providers count toward those limits. - An individual under Self Plus One and Self and Family enrollment will never have to satisfy more than what is required for the out-of-pocket maximum under a Self Only enrollment.